Man arrested in fatal shooting of Migos rapper Takeoff

 (KTLA) – Houston police announced on Friday afternoon that they have made an arrest in connection to the shooting death of Migos rapper Takeoff.

-In a media briefing, police say they arrested 33-year-old Patrick Xavier Clark and he is being charged with the murder of the 28-year-old artist.
+In a media briefing, police said they arrested 33-year-old Patrick Xavier Clark, who has been charged with murder.

-Police then announced that 22-year-old Cameron Joshua has been charged with felony possession of a weapon in connection to the case.
+Police also announced that 22-year-old Cameron Joshua has been charged with felony possession of a weapon.

+Joshua was charged with illegally having a gun at the time Takeoff was shot, but prosecutors said the 22-year-old is not believed to have fired the weapon.
+Christopher Downey, Joshua’s attorney, told reporters that he has not seen anything to suggest that his client was involved in Takeoff’s killing.

 “We lost a good man,” Houston Police Chief Troy Finner said, adding that he talked to Takeoff’s family, and thanked them for their patience as the department worked through facts and the investigation ahead of an arrest.

-Takeoff, whose real name is Kirshnik Khari Ball, was shot in the early morning of Nov.
+Takeoff, 28, whose real name was Kirshnik Khari Ball, was one of three people police say were shot in the early morning of Nov.
 1 outside a bowling alley near the Texas city.

+The dispute broke out as about 40 people were leaving a private party at the alley.
+Police have said another man and a woman suffered non-life-threatening gunshot injuries during the shooting, in which at least two people opened fire.

 Ball was a member of the Atlanta hip-hop group Migos.